nadavyeramazon/ab-sdlc-agent-ai-output/README.md

-# Task Manager Application
+# Task Manager Application (SwiftPay Edition)

-> A production-ready task management application with comprehensive linting, testing, and security configurations.
+> A production-ready task management application with comprehensive linting, testing, and security configurations, featuring SwiftPay green branding.

 A full-stack task management application with a React frontend and Python FastAPI backend, orchestrated with Docker Compose for local development.
 Create, view, update, and delete tasks with persistent MySQL storage.